The Parent Hub - Planet Youth Highland

 You can get involved straight away by completing our short parent and carer survey.

-We are delighted you are here and would love you to take a look about.
+We are delighted you are here and would love you to take a look about and to share your thoughts and ideas using the various interactive tools below.

 This really is your page and we would like you to help us design it so that it provides the information you need whilst offering you the chance to have your suggestions and ideas heard by our team.
 Your role is a vital one and we understand that the most overwhelming key to a child's success is the positive involvement of parents and carers.
 Therefore, we know that we need to improve how we communicate with you as well as hear what you have to say so that we can work together to improve the health of children and adolescents in Highland.